-So what could be done to change the situation?
+So what could we do to change the situation?
 Are there any eco-friendly, yet fashionable materials we could use instead of animal leather?

 Luckily, there is one and its name is cork leather…

-The most interesting fact, however, is that it is vegan, sustainable, and chemical-free (no plastic!).
+The most interesting fact, however, is that it is made from a bark of a tree.

 It requires patience and a lot of time to make cork leather.
 First of all, one needs the cork oak tree that is 25 years old.
-Only when the tree reaches this age, it can be harvested for the first time.
+Only when the tree reaches this age, cork producers harvest the bark for the first time.
 However, the first harvest is not usable.
 The second one, done after 9 years, can be then used for the fashion purposes.

 Harvested cork oak tree absorbs 3-5 times more carbon dioxide than the unharvested one.

-The harvested bark is left for 6 months to air-dry.
-Same like whisky or wine, it needs time to get better.
+The harvested bark spends 6 months to air-dry.
+Same as whisky or wine, it needs time to get better.

-As I emphasised before, it is a very sustainable and ecological material.
+As emphasised before, it is a very sustainable material.